aydenruth/aydenruth/README.md

 - I'm currently learning java and python, and have learnt HTML and CSS
 - Though I'm a sophmore, this is my first year in Computer Science
 - Be sure to check out my hacakthon project 'Imposters'!
-- u can email me at: aydenr2@outlook.com, or ruthayde@msu.edu
+- you can email me at: aydenr2@outlook.com, or ruthayde@msu.edu

 <!---
 iveneverfeltathought/iveneverfeltathought is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.